Manu’s Menu

 Cake

-2. Then colour all the fondant you are going to need.
-Dip a toothpick in the gel colour and then rub it onto the piece of fondant you want to colour.
-Then knead until uniformily combined.
-Alternatively, you can purchase coloured fondant and just use what you need.
+2. Colour the fondant you’ll need.
+Dip a toothpick in the gel colour and rub it onto the fondant, then knead until evenly blended.
+Alternatively, use pre-coloured fondant and take only what you need.

 Decorations

-1. Make the flowers using a cookie cutter.
-Use a toothpick to make them look more real and add a sugar pearl in the centre.
-Keep aside to dry.
+1. Cut out the flowers with a cookie cutter.
+Add texture using a toothpick for a more natural look, place a sugar pearl in each centre, and leave them to dry.

 Assembling

-1. The day before the party I assembled the cake.
-I made some icing for the crumb coating (you can use your favourite icing recipe, just make sure that it is a little less dense as it needs to be smooth and you should be able to apply it easily).
-I took the 2 yogurt cakes out of the freezer and levelled them while still frozen with a sharp serrated knife.
+1. The day before the party, assemble the cake.
+Prepare icing for the crumb coat using your favourite recipe, but make it slightly softer so it spreads smoothly.
+Take the two yoghurt cakes from the freezer and level them while still frozen using a sharp serrated knife.

-2. I covered a cake board with fondant (I used white and light blue for the sky) and I kept it to dry/harden (it’s best to do this the previous day, so when you put the cake on the board, it will not sink in).
+2. Cover a cake board with fondant (I used white and light blue for the sky) and leave it to dry and harden.
+It’s best to do this the previous day so the cake won’t sink into it later.

-4. When hard, I put some icing in the centre of the cake board and put the crumb coated cake on it.
+4. Once the cake has set, add icing to the centre of the board and place the crumb-coated cake on top.

-5. Then roll out the blue fondant and cover the cake with it.
-Smooth it with a fondant smoother and cut out the excess.
+5. Roll out the blue fondant and cover the cake.
+Smooth it with a fondant smoother and trim any excess.

 Filed Under: Baking, Birthday, Cake and Cookie Decorating, Cakes, Desserts, Italian, Japanese, Special Occasions, Tea Time Tagged With: anime, birthday, cake, dessert, Doraemon, fondant, food, Japan, Japanese, kids, party, party food, recipes, sweets, tea time